alex-fgsfds/cmder/README.md

 The latest release can always be found **[here](https://github.com/bliker/cmder/releases/).**

 Cmder is a **software package** created out of pure frustration over absence of usable console emulator on Windows.
-It is based on [ConEmu](https://conemu.github.io/) with *major* config overhaul.
-Monokai color scheme, amazing [clink](https://github.com/mridgers/clink) and custom prompt layout.
+It is based on [ConEmu](https://conemu.github.io/) with *major* config overhaul, adds a Monokai color scheme, amazing [clink](https://github.com/mridgers/clink) and a custom prompt layout.

 ![Cmder Screenshot](http://i.imgur.com/g1nNf0I.png)